probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 How it is detected
 ^^^^^^^^^^^^^^^^^^

-`skore` computes permutation importance on the test set with a fixed seed (``seed=0``, ``n_repeats=5``) via :meth:`~skore.EstimatorReport.inspection.permutation_importance`.
-The result is cached and shared with explicit calls to that method.
-A feature is flagged as *useless* when its importance interval ``[mean - std, mean + std]`` contains zero, i.e. its mean importance is within one standard deviation of zero.
+`skore` uses permutation importance on the test set to assess each feature's contribution.
+A feature is flagged as *useless* when:

+- its mean importance is **below 1e-6** (catches negligible or negative values regardless of variance), or
+- its importance interval ``[mean - std, mean + std]`` **contains zero**.

 Why it matters
 ^^^^^^^^^^^^^^

-Features whose permutation importance overlaps with zero contribute little or no measurable signal: shuffling their values does not degrade the model's score.
+Features whose permutation importance is negligible contribute little or no measurable signal: shuffling their values does not degrade the model's score.
 They are good candidates for dropping, which can simplify the model and reduce overfitting risk.